liferay/liferay-frontend-projects/client-extensions/js-api/README.md

--   **FDS connection and remote state** (`./connection`) — `FDSConnection` (and its companion `FDSConnectionConstructor`) let a Client Extension read and write FDS search state, while `FDSConnectionInfo`, `FDSConnectionStatus`, `FDSConnectionOptions`, and `FDSStateChangeCallback` describe how a connection is opened and observed.
+-   **FDS connection and remote state** (`./connection`) — `FDSConnection` (and its companion `FDSConnectionConstructor`) let a Client Extension read and write FDS search state and take the data set's filtering over with `FDSConnectionFilter` expressions and one `FDSConnectionCustomConfig` the data set keeps in the page URL, while `FDSConnectionInfo`, `FDSConnectionStatus`, `FDSConnectionOptions`, `FDSConnectionOwnership`, `FDSState`, and `FDSStateChangeCallback` describe how a connection is opened and observed.
 -   **Custom cell renderers** (`./cell-renderer`) — `FDSTableCellHTMLElementBuilder` and its args, the HTML element builder a renderer implements to draw a table cell.